Department of Humanistic Studies

-Humanistic Studies, or HUST as it is often called, is an exciting, interdisciplinary program that invites students to think across traditional departmental lines.
-Throughout the four-semester program of study, students examine the literature, history, and art of western culture as an integrated whole, from ancient Greece and Rome to the present.
-In other words, as a Humanistic Studies major or minor, you don't have to choose: HUST offers you the chance to do it all.
+In the Department of Humanistic Studies (HUST), we invite you to think across traditional departmental lines.
+In our four-semester program of study, you’ll examine the literature, art, and history of Western culture as an integrated whole, from ancient Greece and Rome to the present, emphasizing Christianity’s dynamic role.
+In short, HUST offers you the chance to study it all.

 We offer a Bachelor of Arts (BA) in humanistic studies.
 In addition to a wide range of electives, we offer scholarships for studying abroad opportunities, which rounds out this integrative discipline.
 The department sponsors the annual Christian Culture Lecture, which brings widely known speakers to campus.
 HUST majors get to interact with these speakers in small settings—classes, lunches, and dinners—for a richer, more intimate experience.